Skip to content

 • Meta: The meta section contains metadata about the rule.
 It's not used for matching but provides useful information.

-• String: The strings section lists the patterns the rule is looking for in the files.
+• Strings: The strings section lists the patterns the rule is looking for in the files.

 • Condition: The condition section defines the criteria for the rule to match.